PIH/openmrs-distro-pihemr/README.md

 1. Update that MDS package in mirebalaismetadata.
 1. Add to [pihcore/.../GlobalPropertiesBundle](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/deploy/bundle/core/GlobalPropertiesBundle.java) a line resembling `public static final String LIBERIA_DIAGNOSIS_SET_OF_SETS = "ed97232b-1a09-4260-b06c-d193107c32a7";`, but with your site name and the UUID of your "MySite diagnosis set of sets" concept.
 1. Add to your site's MetadataBundle file a line like `properties.put(EmrApiConstants.GP_DIAGNOSIS_SET_OF_SETS, GlobalPropertiesBundle.Concepts.LIBERIA_DIAGNOSIS_SET_OF_SETS);`, but with the constant that you just added to GlobalPropertiesBundle.
 See for example [pihcore/.../LiberiaMetadataBundle](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/deploy/bundle/liberia/LiberiaMetadataBundle.java).

-### Registration Summary Dashboard

-The RegistrationApp seems to provide, by default, a single widget, which displays the information in the "demographics" section.
-It only will display patient attributes - concept/observation data added to the demographics section will always show a blank answer in the dashboard widget.

-RegistrationApp is configured in `mirebalais/.../apps/patientregistration/`. `SectionsDefault` provides the default Registration application.
-Some of it is configurable using the site configuration JSON, [mirebalais-puppet/.../pih-config-<site>.json](https://github.com/PIH/mirebalais-puppet/tree/master/mirebalais-modules/openmrs/files/config).
-Parts of it can be overridden in the site-specific Sections file, e.g. `SectionsMexico.java`.

-Person Attributes should be added to the section with id `demographics`.
-Other registration components should be added elsewhere.
-For these, you will also need to edit the corresponding registration form section, `pihcore/.../htmlforms/patientRegistration-<section>.xml`.
-This XML file is what is used by the registration dashboard to configure the "view" widget, as well as the "edit registration" forms.

 ## Forms